 Where to Find the Best Patios and Outdoor Dining in Boston

-Boston’s Best Takeout and Delivery During the Coronavirus Era
+Boston’s Best Takeout and Delivery

 With a sprawling waterfront patio overlooking the Zakim Bridge, Alcove serves up an array of tempting plates inspired by the New England farm coast.
 Dishes like New England Lobster Dip with everything bagel chips; Blackened Fish Tacos with avocado crema; and Grilled Half Chicken with a green salad from Eva’s Garden in South Dartmouth pair perfectly with well-crafted cocktails.
 Reservations are available.